-Finding tasty AND crunchy crackers is a tough thing to do with keto, especially if you’re looking for keto with no dairy.
-These dairy-free Keto Nut Crackers are the answer to your crunchy prayers!
+Finding tasty AND crunchy keto crackers is tough, especially if you’re looking for keto crackers with no dairy.
+These dairy-free keto Nut Crackers are the answer to your crunchy prayers!

 How to Make Pecan Flour for Keto Crackers

-Pecans give these crackers a lovely flavor, and you can make pecan flour at home with either whole pecans or pecan pieces.
+Pecans give these almond flour crackers a lovely flavor, and you can make pecan flour at home with either whole pecans or pecan pieces.

-Spread 1/4 cup of pecans on a sheet pan and bake them in a 350-F oven for about 5 minutes or until crunchy and golden brown.
+- Spread about 1/3 cup of pecans on a sheet pan and bake them in a 350-F oven for about 5 minutes or until crunchy and golden brown.
 Depending on the size, you may need a few more minutes or a bit less time.
 Line the pan with parchment paper for easy cleanup.

 A Word on Nut Flours and Nuts

 Almonds, pecans, walnuts, and most nuts are high in natural oils.
 If kept at room temperature, nuts can go rancid after just a few weeks.
 Nut flours are especially prone to turning rancid.

 For unopened nuts and nut flours, go by the best before date on the package, but once opened, keep your nuts in the freezer for maximum shelf life.
 They’ll keep fine, even after being opened, in the freezer for up to a year.

 How to Make Keto Nut Crackers